numinit/CTF/CSAW-2015/memeshop.md

 copied string  undefined      gooder    zero      undefined
 ```

-Note that Ruby strings that are less than or equal to 24 bytes in length will result in bits of `RString` instances from the `RString` arena being copied to the malloced block.
+**Note:** Ruby strings that are less than or equal to 24 bytes in length will result in bits of `RString` instances from the `RString` arena being copied to the malloced block, since we are essentially running an out-of-bounds `memcpy`.
+We can actually pick which region of the heap we use, and our team ended up using the larger strings because.

 ### method_checkout